Own-Data-Privateer/hoardy-web/tool/README.md

 On completion, `~/hoardy-web/mirror1` will contain said newly generated interlinked `HTML` files, their resource requisites, and everything else available from given archive files.
 The set of mirrored files can be limited with using several methods described below.

-By default, the resulting `HTML` files will be stripped of all `JavaScript` and other stuff of various levels of evil and then minimized a bit to save space.
+By default, the resulting `HTML` files will be stripped of all `JavaScript` and other stuff of various levels of evil.
 The results should be completely self-contained (i.e., work inside a browser running in "Work offline" mode) and safe to view in a dumb unconfigured browser (i.e., the resulting web pages should not request any page requisites --- like images, media, `CSS`, fonts, etc --- from the Internet).

 (In practice, though, `hoardy-web mirror` is not completely free of bugs and `HTML5` spec is constantly evolving, with new things getting added there all the time.